-- The offset for the trench will be as required by the local authority - A shared trench with other services is acceptable if all recommended clearances, separations and covers are adhered to, and the offset is acceptable - The Chorus plant must end up with a required cover of 600mm cover over in the berm and 600mm cover in roadways from the finished ground level.
-Refer to the local council for more details - Suitable bedding material, for example, sand, crusher dust, pea gravel is to be installed below and above the cable or duct to a depth of 100mm - Our plastic warning tape is to be installed mid-way between the plant and the finished ground level.
+- The offset for the trench will be as required by the local authority - A shared trench with other services is acceptable if all recommended clearances, separations and covers are adhered to, and the offset is acceptable - The Chorus plant must end up with a required cover of 450mm to 600mm cover in the berm and 800mm to 1000mm cover in roadways from the finished ground level.
+Refer to the local council requirements for more details. - Suitable bedding material, for example, sand, crusher dust, pea gravel is to be installed below and above the cable or duct to a depth of 100mm - Our plastic warning tape is to be installed 300mm below ground level between the plant and the finished ground level.